Azure/ResourceModules/arm/Microsoft.Authorization/roleAssignments/resourceGroups/readme.md

-# Role Assignment on Resource Group Scope `[Microsoft.Authorization/roleAssignments]`
+# Role Assignment on Resource Group level `[Microsoft.Authorization/roleAssignments/resourceGroups]`

-With this module you can perform role assignments on a Resource Group level
+With this module you can perform role assignments on a resource group level

 ## Resource Types